 Data released by the Ministry of Agriculture, Food and Rural Affairs in 2021 showed that about 26 percent of pet owners have considered giving up raising their pets.
-One of the main reasons was because of behavior issues such as damaging and barking.
+One of the main reasons was behavior issues such as damaging and barking.
 About 130,000 animals including dogs and cats are abandoned in South Korea every year.
 About 55 percent of them were aged one or less.
 In 2021, about 39 percent of abandoned dogs and cats were rescued and sent to new families.
 About 9.5 percent were euthanized.

 Seoul said in a statement that the training program will start in May for vaccinated and registered dogs.
 An online course will be provided for those who are unable to visit the center.
 The capital city has also opened an online course for pet owners to teach basic knowledge and care methods before adopting dogs.
 An animal protection course will be provided for elementary and middle school students in the second half of 2022.